Consular missions in Hong Kong: Greater China representation

-While Taiwan is represented through the Taipei Economic and Cultural Office in Hong Kong.
+Taiwan is represented through the Taipei Economic and Cultural Office in Hong Kong.

 Consulates General

 Countries with no consulate-general in Hong Kong, are most likely to have an embassy in Beijing, making it the closest diplomatic mission for residents in Hong Kong.

 A few consuls-general in Hong Kong have the rank of Ambassador, including Brazil, Japan, Philippines and the United States, while other consuls-general have served elsewhere as Ambassadors or High Commissioners before serving in Hong Kong, for example Australia, Germany and Israel.

 Various consulates-general are accredited to both Hong Kong and Macau.
 The Philippines operates consulates in both territories, and Portugal serves Hong Kong through its Macau consulate.
 Several consulates serving both Hong Kong and Macau indicate both territories in their official names, while others do not.
 In 2018 the Ministry of Foreign Affairs of China requested that consulates indicate only one of the territories in their official names even if they serve both territories; it did not send this request to the European Union Office to Hong Kong and Macau.